Shantanu45/Viga-Entertainment-Technologies-Internship_Assignemnt/Deform-Surface-OpenGL/README.md

  - **stb_image.h**

-      Simple library for reading image and manipulating data
+      Simple library for reading and manipulating images

  - **Texture.cpp and Texture.h**